Local and Modern Methods of Crude Palm Oil Extraction

 In the modern processing of crude palm oil, harvesting is done with special equipment – a long pole with moving blades or sickle attached at the end that cuts the bunch’s neck without much effort from the operator.

+The length of the harvester can be extended up to 12 feet for taller palm trees.
 It is powered by a petrol engine at the base with buttons at the disposal of the operator.

 Modern transportation of harvested fresh fruit bunches from palm oil trees plantation